material-components/material-components-android/docs/components/BottomSheet.md

 The contents within a bottom sheet should follow their own accessibility guidelines, such as setting content descriptions for images.

+To support dragging bottom sheets with accessibility services such as TalkBack, Voice Access, Switch Access, etc., we provide a convenient widget `BottomSheetDragHandleView` which will automatically receive and handle accessibility commands to expand and collapse the attached bottom sheet when the accessibility mode is enabled.
+To use `BottomSheetDragHandleView`, you can add it to the top of your bottom sheet content.
+It will show a customizable visual indicator for all users.
+See the example in the below section for how to add a drag handle to your bottom sheet.

+**Note:** `BottomSheetDragHandleView` has a default min width and height of 48dp to conform to the minimum touch target requirement.
+So you will need to preserve at least 48dp at the top to place a drag handle.

 ## Standard bottom sheet

 Standard bottom sheets co-exist with the screen’s main UI region and allow for